pubkey/rxdb/docs-src/install.md

 ## polyfills

 RxDB is coded with es8 and transpiled to es5\.
-This means you have to install [polyfills](https://en.wikipedia.org/wiki/Polyfill_(programming)) to support older browsers.
+This means you have to install [polyfills](<https://en.wikipedia.org/wiki/Polyfill_(programming)>) to support older browsers.
 For example you can use the babel-polyfills with:

 `npm i babel-polyfill --save`

 ## Latest

-If you need the latest develop-state of RxDB, add it as git-dependency into your `package.json`.
+If you need the latest development state of RxDB, add it as git-dependency into your `package.json`.

 ```json
   "dependencies": {